 April Fools – It’s no joke

 During the past 20 years there have been many timber framed estates built in Ireland.
-This terrace seems to have been one of them, and perhaps with an inadequate fire-break between each housing unit at roof level, that allowed the spread of the fire to the whole terrace.
+Built with an inadequate fire-break between each housing unit at roof level, that allowed the spread of the fire to the whole terrace.

 The properties are totally destroyed.
 The issues that face the owners and occupiers now fall into the following categories:

 - Who owns what?
 Landlords/owner occupiers are responsible for the buildings and all built-in fixtures and fittings and their contents.
 Tenants are responsible for their contents.